Hejtmus/svelte-lightbox/README.md

 <script>
     //Svelte import
     import {
-        Lightbox
+        Lightbox,
+        LightboxImage,
+        LightboxGallery
     } from 'svelte-lightbox';
     //Sapper import
 	import Lightbox from 'svelte-lightbox/src/Lightbox.svelte';

-    // NOTE - Gallery feature is NOT implemented in this version
+    /*

-    //Include all titles of your images, this is also used as number that indicate count of sections const gallery = [
+    Include all titles and descriptions of your images, this field is optional, and you can set universal title and description by setting it as Lightbox prop.
+    */

+    const gallery = [
+     {
-        'Cat is eating mouse',
+      title: 'Cat is eating mouse',
+      description: 'Pretty cruel, ieurgv eoirhe hgioh vihvieh vn  if neib ' },
+     {
-        'Bike is driven',
+      title: 'Bike is driven',
+      description: `LOL, What a sentence, eriugherheh ioghieo ` },
+     {
-        'JS components are downloaded from npm',
+      title: 'JS components are downloaded from npm',
+      description: 'Obviously, jrgoer iojre oigejgi heiruoiqevj eoirhjv ioehh ve' },
+     {
-        'This component is being developed'
+      title: 'This component is under development',
+      description: `So don't stake your life on it, but it should be pretty stable` }
     ];
-    //Have to set to 0 (or image you wish to display as default), otherwise lightbox will not display let activeImage = 0;
-    //END OF NON EXISTING FEATURE
 </script>

-    // THIS WORKS, STABLE, TESTED

     <Lightbox description="Simple lightbox">
         <img src="path" alt="Simple lightbox">